Author Guidelines

 The first reference cited will be numbered [1] in the text, and the second reference cited will be numbered [2], and so on.
 If the reference number [1] is cited again later in the text, it will be cited using the number [1].

 All references must be complete and accurate.
-Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
+Please ensure that every reference cited in the text is also presented in the reference list (and vice versa).

 DO NOT use abbreviations in the journal names.